contentstack-launch-examples/launch-cloudwatch-otel-collector/README.md

 ## Next Steps?

 - Host this service using AWS ECS
-- Secure the endpoint of the service using Application Load balancer with correct credentials
+- Secure the endpoint of the service using the Application Load balancer.
-- You'd be required to enable the TLS traffic with a certificate and route the traffic internally to 443 to 4317 that of the running container
+- You'd be required to enable the TLS traffic and route the traffic internally from 443 to 4317 that of the running container via target groups and security groups
 - Verify the endpoint is receiving logs using the GRPC Message in the example folder
 - Follow the step to [Create the Log Target ](https://www.contentstack.com/docs/developers/launch/log-targets#create-a-log-target) add the endpoint of your service.
-And don't miss to configure the the Bearer Token(currently referred as Secret Token)
+And don't miss to configure the the Bearer Token(currently referred to as Secret Token)